Edward Fitzgerald (bishop): Bishop of Little Rock

-On April 24, 1866, Fitzgerald was appointed the second bishop of the Diocese of Little Rock by Pope Pius IX.
-Fitzgerald initially refused the appointment, but was commanded by the Holy See to accept it in December 1866.
-He received his episcopal consecration on February 3, 1867, from Archbishop Purcell, with Bishops John Lynch and Sylvester Rosecrans serving as co-consecrators, at St. Patrick's Church.
+On April 24, 1866, Fitzgerald was appointed the second bishop of Little Rock by Pope Pius IX.
+Fitzgerald initially refused the appointment, but was commanded by Pius IX to accept it in December 1866.
+He received his episcopal consecration on February 3, 1867, from Purcell, with Bishops John Lynch and Sylvester Rosecrans serving as co-consecrators, at St. Patrick's Church.
 At age 33, he was the youngest member of the American hierarchy.

-Fitzgerald presided over a period of great growth in the Little Rock Diocese.
 Arriving in Arkansas by steamboat in March 1867, he found four parishes, five priests, and 1,600 Catholics; by the time of his death in 1907, there were 41 churches with resident priests, 32 missions, 60 priests, and 20,000 Catholics.
-He first rebuilt the churches and missions ravaged by the Civil War.
+He first rebuilt the churches and missions ravaged during the war.
 From 1869 to 1870, he attended the First Vatican Council in Rome.
-At the Council, Fitzgerald was one of the only two bishops (the other being Aloisio Riccio) to vote against papal infallibility.
+At the council, Fitzgerald was the only U.S. bishop to vote against papal infallibility.
 While he believed in the theological grounds for infallibility, he feared that its dogmatic definition would hamper the conversion of non-Catholics in Arkansas.
-However, he fully submitted to the Council's decision when the tally ended.
+However, he fully submitted to the council's decision when the tally ended.

-Fitzgerald encouraged Catholic immigration to Arkansas from Germany, Italy, and Poland; introduced the Benedictine Sisters and the Sisters of Charity; and established St. Benedict's Priory.
-He laid the cornerstone of St. Andrew's Cathedral in July 1878, and dedicated it in November 1881.
-Fitzgerald delivered the opening sermon at the Third Plenary Council of Baltimore in 1884, and opened St. Vincent's Infirmary (the first hospital in Arkansas) in 1888.
-In 1894 he dedicated the first Catholic church in Arkansas for African Americans, at Pine Bluff.
+Fitzgerald encouraged Catholic immigration to Arkansas from Germany, Italy, and Poland; he introduced the Benedictine Sisters and the Sisters of Charity; and established St. Benedict's Priory in Subiaco, Arkansas.
+He laid the cornerstone of Cathedral of St. Andrew in July 1878, and dedicated it in November 1881.
+Fitzgerald delivered the opening sermon at the Third Plenary Council of Baltimore in 1884, and opened St. Vincent's Infirmary, the first Catholic hospital in Arkansas, in 1888.
+In 1894 he dedicated the first Catholic church in Arkansas for African Americans, at Pine Bluff, Arkansas.

 Fitzgerald suffered a stroke in January 1900, and was subsequently paralyzed.
-Pope Pius X appointed Father John Morris as his coadjutor bishop in June 1906.
+Pope Pius X appointed Reverend John Morris as his coadjutor bishop in June 1906.
 Fitzgerald also suffered from depression, once writing, "I find in me a growing dislike in making exertions of any kind, a bad sign in me, no longer a young man...I am overwhelmed with despondency and gloom."

 Death and legacy

 Edward Fitzgerald died at St. Joseph's Hospital in Hot Springs, Arkansas, on February 20, 1907, at age 73.
-He is buried in a crypt under St. Andrew's Cathedral.
+He is buried in a crypt under the Cathedral of St. Andrew.